vimalamp/markdown-previewer/README.md

 #### Markdown Previewer allows viewing the marked text instantaneously.
 The editor woindow contains prefilled text for showcase.
-Created with React and Marked libraries.
+Created with React and Boolma frameworks and Marked library.

 #### Link to the working project: